jcvanly/jcvanly/README.md

 ### Hi there 👋

-🧪 R&D Intern for Sandia National Labs (2023-2024)
+🧪 R&D Intern for Sandia National Labs (2023-2024) <br>
-🔬 R&D Intern for Los Alamos National Labs (2022-2023)
+🔬 R&D Intern for Los Alamos National Labs (2022-2023) <br>
-👨‍💻 Bachelors of Computer Science at The University of New Mexico 📔 Pursing a Masters in Computer Science at the University of New Mexico 💼 My tech stack includes: Java, C, Python, C##, and JavaScript.
+👨‍💻 Bachelors of Computer Science at The University of New Mexico <br>
+📔 Pursing a Masters in Computer Science at the University of New Mexico <br>
+💼 My tech stack includes: Java, C, Python, C##, and JavaScript.

 <!--